Spidey01/sxe/docs/Build.md

 	linux$ . ./envsetup/envsetup.sh
 	linux$ m

 The bootstrap script will use several variables defined in envsetup.project.{cmd,sh}.
 Some can be overriden by creating an envsetup.local.{cmd,sh} script to override them when envsetup is first run.
+See platform notes in [Windows](Windows.md) and [Linux](Linux.md).

 ## Configuration